An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Introduction

-In this research, by interviewing practitioners from multiple software companies, we investigated the application of systems engineering processes and principles to address challenges in ML-enabled systems.
-We analyzed the empirical evidence from the practitioners and derived a set of propositions for the Systems Engineering-based process Vee model for building products with ML components.
-The V4ML process model is constructed as the lifecycle model of the ML-enabled systems.
-Our study had 11 participants who are professional software developers and ML scientists.
-In the interviews, challenges were identified for building ML-enabled systems, and then the Systems Engineering process was discussed to address them.
-We confirmed that the V4ML process model takes more time to follow, but is better in identifying responsibility boundaries of interdisciplinary teams, reducing risks of project failures, and maintaining the quality bar with the additional complexity that ML components bring in.
+In this research, by interviewing practitioners from multiple software companies, we investigated the application of V-Model to address collaboration challenges in building ML-enabled systems.
+We analyzed the empirical evidence from the practitioners and derived a set of 8 propositions for using V-Model in building products with ML components.
+Our study had 11 participants who are professional software developers, ML scientists, and technical leaders.
+In the interviews, collaboration challenges were discussed for building ML-enabled systems, and then the use of V-Model in these situations was discussed.
+Our results from the propositions indicate that the V-Model takes additional efforts to follow, but they align well with the collaboration challenges encountered by practitioners when building ML-enabled applications.